soumyag7/OTT-Analysis-Project-Using-Power-BI/OTT_Analysis_README.md

-# Provide Insights for a Strategic Merger in the OTT Domain
+# Insights for a Strategic Merger in the OTT Domain

 ### Domain: Telecom & Streaming Services